 The clinical faculty will make at least one virtual site visit for each student during each clinical rotation.
-This visit should occur approximately half-way through the rotation with timing at the discretion of faculty.-Scheduling will be facilitated by the student after obtaining both faculty and preceptor availability.
+This visit should occur approximately half-way through the rotation with timing at the discretion of faculty.
+Scheduling will be facilitated by the student after obtaining both faculty and preceptor availability.
 A site visit should take place during each clinical rotation even if the student is at more than one site during one course.

-- The FNP student clinical faculty visit should include an actual patient encounter if permitted by the preceptor and site management.
+• The FNP student clinical faculty visit should include an actual patient encounter if permitted by the preceptor and site management.
 If a patient encounter is planned, the faculty or student will obtain verbal permission from the patient in the exam room before the visit continues.
 The visit will be conducted using Zoom virtual meeting room.
 The student may use a tablet or cell phone for the encounter, but the student and patient must be visible to the clinical faculty throughout the exam.
-The faculty should have a time to converse alone with the preceptor, either after the patient encounter or at another predesignated time, for a report on the student's progress and additional needs.
-The student will then be included in a conversation with faculty for further discussion about progress and goals for the remaining clinical time. - The Health System Leadership clinical faculty visit may be conducted virtually with the preceptor and student discussing a leadership situation in which the student participated.
+The faculty should have a time to converse alone with the preceptor, either after the patient encounter or at another pre-designated time, for a report on the student's progress and additional needs.
+The student will then be included in a conversation with faculty for further discussion about progress and goals for the remaining clinical time.